groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/document-information/retrieve-supported-file-types-groupdocs-merger-java/_index.md

 - **Batch Processing:** Process files in batches to reduce resource consumption.
 - **Asynchronous Operations:** Use asynchronous methods for non‑blocking operations.

+## Common Issues and Solutions

+- **Dependency Issues:** Verify that Maven or Gradle dependencies are correctly declared; mismatched versions cause class‑not‑found errors.
+- **Library Version:** Always use the latest GroupDocs.Merger release to benefit from newly added formats and bug fixes.
+- **License Errors:** If you see licensing exceptions, confirm that the trial or permanent license file is correctly referenced in your code.

-## Conclusion
+## Frequently Asked Questions

-In this tutorial, you've learned how to **retrieve supported file types** using GroupDocs.Merger for Java.
-By integrating this functionality into your applications, you can handle a wide range of document formats with confidence.
-For further exploration, dive into other features offered by GroupDocs.Merger, such as merging, splitting, and converting documents.

-**Next Steps:**
-- Experiment with additional GroupDocs.Merger functionalities.
-- Explore integration possibilities with other Java libraries or cloud services.

-Ready to implement this solution in your project?
-Give it a try today!

-## FAQ Section

-1. **What is GroupDocs.Merger for Java?**
+**Q: What is GroupDocs.Merger for Java?**
-   - It's a library that allows you to manage document formats, including merging and splitting files.
+A: It’s a Java library that enables merging, splitting, and converting a wide range of document formats without requiring Microsoft Office.

-2. **How do I get started with GroupDocs.Merger?**
+**Q: How do I get started with GroupDocs.Merger?**
-   - Begin by setting up the library in your project using Maven or Gradle dependencies.
+A: Add the Maven or Gradle dependency, obtain a trial or full license, and initialize the library as shown in the setup section.

-3. **Can I use GroupDocs.Merger for free?**
+**Q: Can I use GroupDocs.Merger for free?**
-   - Yes, you can start with a free trial to explore its features.
+A: Yes, a free trial is available for evaluation; a full license is required for production deployments.

-4. **What file types does GroupDocs.Merger support?**
+**Q: What file types does GroupDocs.Merger support?**
-   - It supports a wide range of document formats; use the `getSupportedFileTypes()` method to retrieve them.
+A: Use the `FileType.getSupportedFileTypes()` method to retrieve a list of **70+** supported formats, including PDF, DOCX, PPTX, XLSX, HTML, and image types.

-5. **How do I handle unsupported file types?**
+**Q: How do I handle unsupported file types?**
-   - Validate files against the list of supported types before processing to avoid errors.
+A: Validate uploads against the supported list before processing; reject or convert unsupported files early to avoid runtime errors.

-## Additional Frequently Asked Questions

-**Q:** *Can I filter the list to only show extensions I need?*
+**Q: Can I filter the list to only show extensions I need?**
-**A:** Yes.
+A: Yes.
 After calling `getSupportedFileTypes()`, iterate the list and keep only the extensions you care about.

-**Q:** *Is a license required for development builds?*
+**Q: Is a license required for development builds?**
-**A:** A trial license works for development and testing; a full license is required for production deployments.
+A: A trial license works for development and testing; a full license is required for commercial production use.

-**Q:** *Does this method impact application startup time?*
+**Q: Does this method impact application startup time?**
-**A:** No. The supported file‑type list is static, so retrieval is virtually instantaneous.
+A: No. The supported file‑type list is static, so retrieval is virtually instantaneous.

-**Q:** *Will the list change with new library versions?*
+**Q: Will the list change with new library versions?**
-**A:** New versions may add or deprecate formats; always use the latest version to get the most up‑to‑date list.
+A: New releases may add or deprecate formats; always use the latest version to get the most up‑to‑date list.

 ## Resources
 - [Documentation](https://docs.groupdocs.com/merger/java/)